 Cardiovascular disease (CVD) remains the leading cause of death and a major cause of disability in Western countries, and it is also becoming increasingly common in developing countries.1

-Control of lipid levels is one of the most effective strategies for CVD prevention.
-Epidemiologic data have demonstrated the crucial role of dyslipidemia, especially hypercholesterolemia, in the development of CVD.1 Randomized clinical trials conducted over the past 20 years have consistently demonstrated that the aggressive reduction of LDL-C levels in the blood reduces CV risk in the settings of secondary prevention and high-risk primary prevention.2,3
+Control of lipid levels is one of the most effective strategies for CVD prevention.1 Randomized clinical trials conducted over the past 20 years have consistently demonstrated that aggressive reduction of LDL-C levels in the blood reduces CV risk in the settings of secondary prevention and high-risk primary prevention.2,3

 Familial hypercholesterolemia (FH) represents a particularly difficult-to-treat type of hypercholesterolemia in the US.

 Heterozygous FH (HeFH)4,5

-- Heterozygous FH is a genetic disorder (1 inherited FH-causing mutation) that affects about 1 in 250 people and increases the likelihood of having coronary heart disease at a younger age.
+- Affects about 1 in 250 people and increases the likelihood of having coronary heart disease at a younger age.

 - One of the main signs of HeFH is LDL-C levels over 190 mg/dL in adults and over 160 mg/dL in children.

 - Statin or other therapy in childhood is often required, sometimes starting by age 8-10.

 Homozygous FH (HoFH)4-6